How does an adsorption dryer work?

 The hygroscopic material absorbs moisture, thereby drying the air stream.
 This part of the process is known as the adsorption process.
 To expel the moisture stored in the sorbent, hot air is then passed through the adsorption bed in the opposite direction, whereby the hot air stream absorbs the water vapour bound in the adsorption bed.
 Desorption therefore takes place; this process is referred to as regeneration.
 In an adsorption dryer, the sorption material usually consists of a highly hygroscopic silica gel, which is firmly embedded in a slowly rotating rotor that continuously rotates between two separate, counter-flowing air streams.
 The humid air stream is dried in the adsorption zone of the rotor.
 In the regeneration zone, the moisture stored in the sorption material is driven out by the hot air stream and reabsorbed by it.
 As the operating principle is based on sorption – a process largely independent of temperature – rather than on condensation, adsorption dryers are particularly recommended for use at low temperatures.
 Furthermore, adsorption dryers can achieve particularly low moisture levels, such as those required in the pharmaceutical industry, for example.

-Applications Unlike condensation dehumidifiers, whose scope of application is limited by the system constraints of the refrigeration circuit used, adsorption dryers are not subject to any restrictions regarding temperature and humidity.
-However, due to the nature of the system, their specific power consumption is always higher than that of condensation dehumidifiers.
-They should therefore be used where particularly low supply air humidity (< 6g/kg) or low ambient temperatures justify the increased energy consumption, or where condensation dehumidifiers can no longer fulfil the required dehumidification task.
-The following diagram by Thiekötter shows a rough comparison of the specific power consumption of refrigerant-driven condensation dehumidifiers versus adsorption dryers with purely electrically driven regeneration.
-Connection The various air flows of the adsorption dryers must be routed through ventilation ducts.
-This is usually achieved using spiral ducts.
+The various air flows from the adsorption dryers must be channelled through ventilation ducts.
+This is usually achieved using spiral-seamed ducts.
 The duct carrying humid air to the outside should be insulated.
-If outside air is used as process air, care must be taken to ensure that the humid air outlet is sufficiently far away from the outside air intake.
+If outside air is used as process air, care must be taken to ensure that the humid air outlet is located far enough away from the outside air intake.
 The humid air must always be discharged to the outside.

 Regeneration and temperature control